-2.5 In considering the results from the questionnaire and assessing the level of satisfaction, the scoring parameters used are based on information published by Info Quest, a company that specialises in customer satisfaction surveys and analysis.
+- 3.1.
+Thirteen responses were received, representing a response rate of 24.5%.
+This is a slight increase of 1.2% compared to 2020 (23.3%).
+The response rate is considered encouraging, and the online survey seems to slightly improve the number of responses received. - 3.2.
+In considering the results from the questionnaire and assessing the level of satisfaction, the scoring parameters used are based on information published by Info Quest, a company that specialises in customer satisfaction surveys and analysis.
 These note that a goal of 100% satisfaction is commendable, but probably unattainable as people tend to be inherently critical and it is practically impossible to keep everyone satisfied at all times.
 They therefore consider that a customer awarding a score of 4 or above (out of 5) is a satisfied customer.
 They also note that, on average, any measurement that shows a satisfaction level equal to or greater than 75% is considered exceptional.
-It should be noted that applicants for all decisions (both approvals and refusals) were asked to take part in the survey.
+It should be noted that applicants for all decisions approvals and refusals were asked to take part in the survey.
 The scoring parameters are:

-% Satisfaction Qualitative assessment 75% + Exceptional There is little need or room for improvement 60% - 75% Very Good You are doing a lot of things right 45% - 60% Good.
-Most successful companies are at this level.
-30% - 45% Average.
-Bottom line impact is readily attainable.
-15% - 30% Problem.
-Remedial actions are needed 0% - 15% Serious Problem Urgent Remedial actions are needed
+% Satisfaction Qualitative Assessment Comment 75% + Exceptional Little need or room for improvement 60% - 75% Very good You are doing a lot of things right 45% - 60% Good The level of most successful companies 30% - 45% Average Bottom line impact is readily available 15% - 30% Problem Remedial actions required 0% - 15% Serious Problem Urgent remedial actions required